-ACA's pediatric oral health shortcomings are real, not hypothetical.
-Analysis from the American Dental Association (ADA) Health Policy Institute demonstrates the validity of concerns about the lack of a true mandate to purchase pediatric dental insurance and the incidence of high deductibles, based on data from 2015 that examined all silver embedded medical plans and SADPs1:
+Analysis from the ADA Health Policy Institute (HPI) demonstrates the validity of concerns about the lack of a true mandate to purchase pediatric dental insurance and the incidence of high deductibles, based on data from 2015 that examined all silver embedded medical plans and SADPs1:

 - Only 35.7 percent of medical plans included embedded pediatric or family dental benefits.
 Since a family with this type of plan does not have to purchase pediatric dental coverage via a SADP, many did not.
-Based on 2014 data, the average SADP purchase rate for children varied from 2.6 percent in South Dakota to 36.0 percent in California, with an overall average of 15.8 percent.2 California addressed this gap for 2015 by requiring all medical plans to have embedded pediatric oral health coverage and separate dental deductibles and first dollar coverage for preventive and diagnostic dental care.
-Essentially, AAPD urges this approach be written into the ACA. - If a plan has first dollar coverage for pediatric preventive dental services, then the consumer does not have to meet deductible or pay a co-pay or co-insurance when they take their child to the dentist for preventive services.
+Based on 2014 data, the average SADP purchase rate for children varied from 2.6 percent in South Dakota to 36.0 percent in California in 2014, with an overall average of 15.8 percent.2 California addressed this gap for 2015 by requiring all medical plans to have embedded pediatric oral health coverage and separate dental deductibles and first dollar coverage for preventive dental care. - If a plan has first dollar coverage for pediatric preventive dental services, then the consumer does not have to meet a deductible or pay a co-pay or co-insurance when they take their child to the dentist for preventive services.
 However, approximately 24 percent of embedded medical plans and 56 percent of SADPs did not offer first-dollar coverage for preventive pediatric dental services.
 SADP deductibles ranged from \$20 to \$200.
-Embedded plans with a separate dental deductible ranged from \$20 to \$100, but plans with a combined medical/dental deductible ranged from \$700 to \$6000.
-This latter situation clearly discourages a parent from seeking preventive dental services for their child. - Data is lacking on how many children obtained dental coverage through embedded plans in 2014 or 2015, and state by state data for SADP purchases was never released.
-Therefore it is impossible to measure the true impact of the pediatric dental essential health benefit on coverage rates for children. - Information on dental benefit options is more transparent in the 2015 Federally-Facilitated Marketplace compared to 2014.
+Embedded plans with a separate dental deductible ranged from \$25 to \$100, but plans with a combined medical/dental deductible ranged from \$700 to \$6000.
+This latter situation clearly discourages a parent from seeking preventive dental services for their child.

+- Data is lacking on how many children obtained dental coverage through embedded plans in 2014 or 2015, and state by state data for SADP purchases was never released.
+Therefore it is impossible to measure the true impact of the pediatric dental essential health benefit on coverage rates for children. - Information on dental benefit options was more transparent in the 2015 Federally-Facilitated Marketplace compared to 2014.
 However, further improvements are necessary especially regarding provider networks and orthodontia cost-sharing.